eulerfx/eulerfx.github.com/source/_posts/2013-10-13-oop-patterns-from-a-functional-perspective.markdown

 ### <a id="interface-segregation-principle"></a>Interface Segregation Principle

 The interface segregation principle states that _no client should be forced to depend on methods it does not use_.
 In essence it is a restatement of the single-responsibility principle for interfaces and reflects the same underlying problem - the difficulty of balancing responsibility assignment, composition and encapsulation in object-oriented design.
 On the one hand, it is desirable to encapsulate, on the other hand it is desirable to compose.
-Furthermore, the problem the employing the interface-segregation principle alone is that it doesn't directly protect against class bloat and is some ways hides the problem.
+Furthermore, the problem with employing the interface-segregation principle alone is that it doesn't directly protect against class bloat and in some ways hides the problem.

 Functional programming reduces the need for encapsulation by eschewing state and breeds composition at the core.
-There is no augmented concept of roles because function roles are explicit at the onset.
+There is no augmented concept of role-based interfaces because function roles are explicit at the onset.
+Functions are segregated by default.

 ### <a id="dependency-inversion-principle"></a>Dependency Inversion Principle

 The dependency inversion principle states that high-level modules should be decoupled from low-level modules through abstractions.
 In other words, the principle states that code should be structured around the problem domain, and the domain should declare dependencies on required infrastructure as interfaces.
 Dependencies thus point inward to the domain model.
-The reason this principle is an _inversion_ is because typical architectures promoted by the object-oriented approach (via layer architecture) exhibit dependency topologies where high-level modules consume low-level modules directly.
+The reason this principle is an _inversion_ is because typical architectures promoted by the object-oriented approach (via layer architecture) exhibit dependency graphs where high-level modules consume low-level modules directly.
 Initially, this dependency graph seems natural, since in expressing domain models in code one inevitably depends upon the constructs of the language.
 Procedural programming allows dependencies to be encapsulated by procedures.
 Subtype polymorphism defers procedure implementation.
 Unfortunately, use of subtype polymorphism (interfaces) is often overlooked for expressing domain dependencies in object-oriented implementations.
 Given that infrastructure code is typically more voluminous, the focus of the code drifts away from the domain.
 Domain-Driven Design was devised in part to balance this drift.

 As a matter of course, the declarative and side-effect free nature of functional programming provide for dependency inversion.
 In object-oriented programming, high-level modules depend on infrastructure modules primarily to invoke side-effects.
-In functional programming, side-effects are more naturally triggered _in response_ to domain behavior as opposed to being _directly invoked_ by domain behavior.
+In functional programming, side-effects are more naturally triggered _in response_ to domain behavior as opposed to being _directly invoked by_ domain behavior.
+Thus dependencies become not merely inverted, but pushed to outer layers all together.